silasdavis/eris-db.js/README.md

 #### Transactions

 A transaction is the equivalence of a database `write` operation.
 They can be done in two ways.
 There's the "dev" way, which is to call `transact` and pass along the target address (if any), data, gas, and a private key used for signing.
-It is very similar to the old Ethereum way of transacting.
-The other way is to create a transaction object and passing it to the `broadcastTx` method.
+It is very similar to the old Ethereum way of transacting, except Tendermint does not keep accounts in the client, so a private key needs to be sent along.
+This means the server **should either run on the same machine as the tendermint client, or in the same, private network**.

 Transacting via `broadcastTx` will be the standard way of doing things if you want the key to remain on the users machine.
 This requires a browser plugin for doing the actual signing, which we will add later.
 For now, you should stick to the `transact` method.